Bob Murphy (golfer)

-Robert Joseph Murphy, Jr. (born February 14, 1943) is an American professional golfer who was formerly a member of the PGA Tour and currently plays on the Champions Tour.
+Robert Joseph Murphy Jr. (born February 14, 1943) is an American professional golfer who was formerly a member of the PGA Tour and currently plays on the Champions Tour.
 Murphy has won 21 tournaments as a professional.

-Early years
+Early life

-Murphy was born in Brooklyn, New York.
+In 1943, Murphy was born in Brooklyn, New York.
 He was a standout pitcher in his youth, and as a teen led his high school baseball team to the state championship in 1960.
 After suffering a football injury (which also ended his baseball career), Murphy got started in golf.

-College career
+Amateur career

-Murphy attended the University of Florida in Gainesville, Florida, where he was a member of Sigma Alpha Epsilon Fraternity (Florida Upsilon Chapter).
+Murphy attended the University of Florida in Gainesville, Florida He was a member of Sigma Alpha Epsilon fraternity (Florida Upsilon Chapter).
 While he was an undergraduate, he played for coach Buster Bishop's Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition from 1964 to 1966.
-While he was a college student, he won the 1965 U.S. Amateur and the 1966 individual NCAA championship, and was recognized as an All-American in 1966.
-He graduated from the University of Florida with a bachelor's degree in health and human performance in 1966, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1971.
+While he was a college student, Murphy won the 1965 U.S. Amateur and the 1966 individual NCAA championship.
+He was also recognized as an All-American in 1966.
+In 1966, Murphy graduated from the University of Florida with a bachelor's degree in health and human performance.

 Professional career

-Murphy turned professional in 1967, and won five tournaments on the PGA Tour.
+In 1967, Murphy turned professional.
+He won five tournaments on the PGA Tour.
 He was a member of the victorious U.S. team in the 1975 Ryder Cup competition.
 His best finish in a major tournament was a second-place tie at the 1970 PGA Championship.
-Murphy won 11 times on the Senior PGA Tour (now the Champions Tour).
+Murphy won 11 times on the Senior PGA Tour.

+Broadcasting career

 Murphy first got into broadcasting while still playing.
 He joined CBS Sports as a tower announcer in 1984, working for CBS through 1991.
 He then joined ESPN as a color commentator, where he stayed through 1994.
 After a break from TV to play on the Senior PGA Tour, he joined NBC Sports in November 1999, and was a tower announcer for the PGA Tour on NBC through 2009, at which point he retired.

-He was inducted into the Florida Sports Hall of Fame in 2011.